paulombcosta/waltz/README.md

 Under `API & Allowed Services` add `Youtube Data Api V3`.
 Add the client id and secret to the environment variables: `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`

+Then just run the project with `go run .` and access the app on `localhost:8080`.

 ## Limitations

 Youtube gives a daily quota of 10.000 with each API call having a different cost.
 Currently for